-- Based on the assessment of renters' income or imputed eligible payments. - · When assessed rent is below the minimum rent unless an exemption is granted. - When extenuating circumstances exist, and an exemption is applied to provide rent relief (this is approved by your CERC). - It is also applied to the first schedule to account for a vacancy during the annual rent review process.
+- Based on the assessment of renters' income or imputed eligible payments. - When assessed rent is below the minimum rent unless an exemption is granted.

 Can I request a reduction in the minimum rent payment?

 You can apply for a rent reduction due to circumstances beyond your control (including financial hardship), and where the household can demonstrate the following: